RommelTJ/docker_and_kubernetes_notes/complete_guide/s05-multiple-local-containers/01_DockerComposeWithMultipleLocalContainers.md

 * Commands have to be written into `docker-compose.yml` file in the correct syntax.
 * Then you can run the docker-compose CLI.

+## Networking with Docker Compose

+We update `index.js` by setting up the service name to redis.